girishdatsts/FastAi_Colabs/README.md

 # Aim:

 Fastai is very easy and flexible Python library for dealing with most of the ML tasks,
-- it's basic guide for quick reference
+- It's my quick reference on various task and related lab notebooks

-#### To get basic understanding of  frequently useful task through fastai Lib way
+#### To get basic understanding of  frequently useful task through fastai Lib